 Businesses must also be conscious of their carbon footprints, take action to become carbon neutral, and incorporate sustainability into their supply chain management.

 Moving away from legacy systems and processes with the help of digital transformation can help manufacturers move towards a sustainable supply chain.

 2. Process mining techniques

-A process mining technology is nothing but an analytical discipline for identifying, monitoring, and improving processes as they are by obtaining knowledge from performance logs easily available in today’s information systems.
-As per International Data Corporation (IDC), global spending on digital transformation would exceed $1.7 trillion by 2019, a significant increase of 42% over 2017.
-Improved productivity and income creation are driving this.
+A process mining technology is nothing but an analytical discipline for identifying, monitoring, and improving processes by obtaining knowledge from performance logs readily available in today’s information systems.

 Process mining tools, under these models, provide vital means to audit, analyze, and enhance existing operations by providing objective, fact-based information generated from the transactional data that supply chains generate and utilize.

-According to market reports– The post-COVID 19 global blockchain supply chain market size is expected to grow from USD 253 million in 2020 to USD 3,272 million by 2026, at a Compound Annual Growth Rate (CAGR) of 53.2% during the forecast period.
+The post-COVID 19 global blockchain supply chain market size is expected to grow from USD 253 million in 2020 to USD 3,272 million by 2026, at a Compound Annual Growth Rate (CAGR) of 53.2% during the forecast period. – MarketsAndMarkets

 - The rising popularity of blockchain technology in the retail and SCM industry

 - Increasing demand for supply chain transparency